SJ0nes/SeriousCandidates/README.md

 # QuanTom

-Functionality for solving Quantum Mechanic equations.
+Functionality for solving quantum mechanic equations.

 ## Tutorial

-In this tutorial we will see how to use 'QuanTum' to solve simple Quantum equations.
+In this tutorial we will see how to use 'QuanTom' to solve simple quantum equations.
 These equations can be used to calculate wave speed, photon energy, De Broglie wavelength and kinetic energy.
 For some background information <insert wiki link >

-The process in which 'QuanTum' is used is very simple.
-For example, if someone wanted to calculate the wave speed of a moving particle in Quantum Mechanics, and they knew the frequency and wavelength of said particle, they would merely have to import our library:
+The process in which 'QuanTom' is used is very simple.
+For example, if someone wanted to calculate the wave speed of a moving particle in quantum mechanics, and they knew the frequency and wavelength of said particle, they would merely have to import our library:

 ```python
 import QuanTom